SluberskiHomeLab/ditdashdot/README.md

 **DitDashDot** is a simple, clean, and easy-to-configure services dashboard designed specifically for homelabs.
 Built with React.js and containerized with Docker, it provides a central hub to view and manage your homelab services.

-*Release 1.1 is out now with changes.
-Changelog can be found in the pull request*
+*Release 1.2 is out now with changes.
+Changelog can be found in the release notes*
 ## Features

 - Simple and intuitive dashboard interface